PennyLaneAI/pennylane-orquestra/doc/devices/forest.rst

 ~~~~~~~~

 By default, the ``orquestra.forest`` device uses the
-``'wavefunction-simulator'`` backend, but this may be changed to other hardware
+``'wavefunction-simulator'`` backend, but this may be changed to hardware
 simulators like ``'3q-noisy-qvm'``.
 For more information on available
 backends, please visit the `Orquestra interfaces documentation
 <http://docs.orquestra.io/other-resources/interfaces/>`_.